ADA-research/BaB_DynTerm/README.md

 -----------------------------------------------------------------------------------------------------

-## Reproduction of Paper Results
+## Reproduction of Thesis Results
 Perform the following steps in a terminal.
 We give instructions for UNIX-based systems, but the procedure is very similar on Windows.

+Make sure to have Git LFS (https://git-lfs.com/installed) installed to obtain the original verification logs, that form the basis to all conducted experiments.
+Make sure to download the verification logs by running `git lfs pull`.

+To setup the repository perform the following steps:
 1. Create `venv` by running `python3 -m venv ./venv` and activate it (`source ./venv/bin/activate`)
 2. Install needed dependencies
    1. `pip3 install -r requirements.txt`

+Then you can reproduce all experiment results by executing:
 3. Run `python3 run_all_experiments.py`

-After successful termination of the script, you should find three folds under `./results`
+After successful termination of the script, you should find these folders under `./results`
-- `results_running_time_regression` corresponding to the results presented in Appendix A
+- `results_running_time_regression` corresponding to the results presented in Section 5.1 - Running Time Regression
-- `results_timeout_classification` corresponding to the results presented in Section 5.1 - Fixed Feature Collection Phase
+- `results_timeout_classification` corresponding to the results presented in Section 5.2.1 - Fixed Feature Collection Phase
-- `results_continuous_timeout_classification` corresponding to the results presented in Section 5.1 - Continuous Feature Collection Phase
+- `results_continuous_timeout_classification` corresponding to the results presented in Section 5.2.2 - Continuous Feature Collection Phase

 These folders include plots (Scatter Plots, ECDF Plots, Confusion Matrices) as well as metrics per fold and average metrics in `metrics.json`
 (in case of different thresholds `metrics_thresh_{thresh}.json`.
-Notice, that the scatter plots provided in Figure B.1 (Appendix) are created under `results/running_time_regression/{experiment_name}/{verifier}/scatter_plot.pdf`.
+Notice, that the scatter plots provided in Figure A.1 (Appendix) are created under `results/running_time_regression/{experiment_name}/{verifier}/scatter_plot.pdf`.

 Finally, you can create the tables displayed in the paper by running `python3 create_all_tables.py`.